Tele Vue-76: Imaging the Skies over Washington!

 Andrew gave us permission to re-post these photos on our blog.

 I’m glad you enjoy the images I’ve been able to capture with the Tele Vue-76.
 It’s a wonderful scope for both visual use and imaging.
-I don’t think I’ll ever give it up
+I don’t think I’ll ever give it up!

 “IC417, sometimes called the Spider Nebula, lies in the constellation Auriga.
 This image was taken from Seattle over a couple of clear nights in late October 2019.
 Narrowband Ha, OIII and SII filters were used to capture the nebulosity, which was later combined with RGB data for the stars.”